nikitavoloboev/data/web/browsers/safari.md

 # [Safari](https://www.apple.com/lae/safari/)

 My favorite browser.
-It is incredibly fast, doesn't have the baggage of all the Google Chrome tracking and is native to macOS so it is extremely optimized.
+It is incredibly fast & cares about my privacy unlike Chrome.

 Here are the websites I have in my `Favorites` which are usually sites I want super fast access to from iOS Safari: